House Does Not Sell

 - Bathrooms are associated with hygiene, so unclean bathrooms

 are a major turn-off for most buyers.
-Make sure your toilet, tub, and sink are
+Ensure your toilet, tub, and sink are sparkling clean, and the drains are clear and free of wet hair and other

 odor-trapping debris.
 Shine your faucets and mirrors, de-clutter the medicine

-chest, empty the trash pail and launder your towels, shower curtain and floor
+chest, empty the trash pail, and launder your towels, shower curtain, and floor

 mats.